 - The Power Options window will now appear.
 Locate your currently selected power plan and click the Change plan settings.

-- Now click on Change advanced power settings.
+- Now, click on Change advanced power settings.

 - Expand the Processor power management section and set the Maximum processor state to a lower value.
 For example, if your current value is set to 100, set it to 95 or lower.

 - After making these changes, click Apply and OK to save changes.

-Solution 8 – Try elevating your laptop
+9. Try elevating your laptop

-One way to fix this problem is to elevate your laptop while using it.
-Simply put your laptop onto something while using it on a flat surface in order to allow air to flow better.
-You can use almost anything to elevate your laptop, as long as you don’t cover the fans.
+One way to fix this problem is to elevate your laptop.
+Put your computer onto something while using it on a flat surface to allow air to flow better.
+You can use almost anything to upgrade your laptop if you don’t cover the fans.

 This is a crude workaround, but it works according to users, so you might want to try it out.

-Solution 9 – Clean your laptop
+10. Clean your laptop

 If you’re still having overheating issues with your laptop, it’s advised that you clean it from dust.
 Your fans will get covered with dust over time, and that will cause your temperature to rise.
-Therefore, it’s advised that you clean your laptop from dust.

 Bear in mind that opening your laptop will void your warranty, so if your device is still under warranty, perhaps it would be best to take it to the official repair center.